isn350/e_hir_GAN/README.md

 3. opencv
 4. matplotlib

-The input file should be .mat file including all data.
-This code is designed to read .mat file with a struct name acitivity orginazed as followes:
+The input file should be .mat.
+This code is designed to read .mat file with a struct name 'acitivity' orginazed as followes:
 1. name (data type string)
 2. human_number (data type double)
 3. data ( matrix 600x140 double)